Probing single electrons across 300 mm spin qubit wafers: Main text

 In this work we present two advancements.
 First, we develop a 300 mm cryogenic probing process to collect high volume data on spin qubit devices across full wafers.
 Second, we optimize an industry-compatible process to fabricate spin qubit devices on Si/SiGe heterostructures, combining low process variation with a low disorder host material.
 These two advancements are mutually reinforcing: the development of full-wafer cryogenic test capabilities enables the optimization of the complex 300 mm fabrication process, and the optimization of the fabrication process improves device reliability to enable significantly deeper automated measurements across wafers.
 As we will show, together these culminate in the automated probing of single electrons in spin qubit arrays across 300 mm wafers.

 The spin qubit devices studied here are fabricated in Intel's D1 factory where the company's CMOS logic processes are developed.
 The host material is a Si/Si$_{0.7}$Ge$_{0.3}$ heterostructure \cite{Schaffler:1997} grown on 300 mm Si wafers.
+This structure is chosen to leverage the long-lived coherence of electron spins in Si and their applicability for multiple qubit encodings \cite{burkard:2023}.
 Fig.~\ref{fig-cryoprober-overview}a shows an optical image of a completed spin qubit wafer.
-The quantum dots are defined by a planar architecture with two gate layers, one passive layer for screening/depletion and one active layer for controlled accumulation \cite{zajac:2015}.
 All patterning is done with optical lithography.
 The quantum dot gate patterning is done in a single pass with extreme ultraviolet (EUV) lithography, allowing us to explore gate pitches from 50-100 nm.
 The fabrication of all device sub-components is based on fundamental industry techniques of deposition, etch, and chemical-mechanical polish \cite{hu:2009}.
 As we will demonstrate, this approach leads to high yield and low process variation across the 300 mm wafer.